- WebRTC Layers

 WebRTC offers web application developers the ability to write rich, realtime multimedia applications (think video chat) on the web, without requiring plugins, downloads or installs.
 It’s purpose is to help build a strong RTC platform that works across multiple web browsers, across multiple platforms.

-Web API – An API to be used by third party developers for developing web based videochat-like applications.
+Web API – An API to be used by third-party developers for developing web-based video chat-like applications.

-WebRTC Native C++ API – An API layer that enables browser makers to easily implement the Web API proposal.
+WebRTC Native C++ API – An API layer that enables browser makers to easily implement the Web API proposal

-RTP Stack – A network stack for RTP, the Real Time Protocol.
+RTP Stack – A network stack for RTP, the Real-Time Protocol.

-An abstracted session layer, allowing for call setup and management layer.
+Session Management – An abstracted session layer, allowing for call setup and management layer.
 This leaves the protocol implementation decision to the application developer.